Miklelottesen/dragonslair/README.md

 ===========

-How to use:

-Open XAMPP, start the Apache server AND the mysql server.
-In a browser, go to http://localhost/phpmyadmin (login if you've set a username and password previously).
-Change the language to English.

-If you already created a database named "wp", skip this paragraph.
-If not, click on Databases in the top navigation menu.
-Under Create database, write wp as the name and click Create.

-In the sidebar menu on the left, click on "wp".
-If any tables are present, scroll to the very bottom.
-Under the list of tables, click "Check all" and from the dropdown choose "Dump".
-Click Yes.
-In the top navigation bar in the main section, click Import.
-Click the button next to "Browse your computer" and select wp.sql from the project's root folder (same folder as this file).
-On the bottom of the page, click "Go".
-It's gonna take a while...

 Guidelines:

 Head of interaction (Mikkel) works on the project, like, all the time.
-So whenever you need to work on any of these files, or add new files, remember to go to the Github app and sync.
+So whenever you need to work on any of these files, or add new files, remember to go to the Github app and sync first!!!!

-If you're changing/replacing/editing a file, please inform Mikkel first.
-If you're adding new files, knock yourself out!
+If you're changing/replacing/editing/adding a file, please inform Mikkel first.

 When commiting changes, ALWAYS write an informative summary (if necessary, description) of what you did/added/changed/etc!